TomNisbet/nqsap/docs/_docs/wrapup-40-build-history.md

 [![Control logic and Microcode ROMs](../../assets/images/control-build-1.jpg "control logic and ROMs"){:width="400px"}](../../assets/images/control-build-1.jpg)[![Control logic cleanup](../../assets/images/control-build-2.jpg "control logic cleanup"){:width="400px"}](../../assets/images/control-build-2.jpg)

 The first fully-operational version of the NQSAP computer was completed in June.
-The addition of the control circuits tied all of the existing components together into a working computer that could perform simple operations.
+The addition of the control circuits and microcode ROMs tied all of the existing components together into a working computer that could perform simple operations.

-The first picture shows the register select logic and the microcontrol ROMs.
+The first picture shows the register select logic and the microcode ROMs.
 Only two ROMs were used in the first build.
 ROM2 is dedicated to the register select logic and ROM0 has miscellaneous housekeeping control signals like reset the ring counter and increment the program counter.